williamwen1986/Luakit/README.md

 * Dynamic and flexible, write business logic code in lua , you can release your code anytime, truely agile development.

 * Forget the annoying memory management, lua support automatic garbage collection.
 Lua has closures, also known as blocks.
-This features make Luakit much more effective than other c++ cross platform solution.
+These features make Luakit much more effective than other c++ cross platform solution.